vueuse/sound/README.md

 | playbackRate      | number  |

 - `id` is used for sprite identification.
 See [“Sprites”](https://github.com/Tahul/vue-use-sound#sprites) below.
-- `forceSoundEnabled` allows you to override the `soundEnabled` boolean passed to `HookOptions`.
+- `forceSoundEnabled` allows you to override the `soundEnabled` boolean passed to `ComposableOptions`.
 You generally never want to do this.
 The only exception I've found: triggering a sound on the "Mute" button.
-- `playbackRate` is another way you can set a new playback rate, same as in `HookOptions`.
-In general you should prefer to do it through `HookOptions`, this is an escape hatch.
+- `playbackRate` is another way you can set a new playback rate, same as in `ComposableOptions`.
+In general you should prefer to do it through `ComposableOptions`, this is an escape hatch.

 ### ExposedData

-The hook produces a tuple with 2 options, the play function and an `ExposedData` object:
+The composable produces a tuple with 2 options, the play function and an `ExposedData` object:

 ```js
 const [play, exposedData] = useSound('/meow.mp3')